mfreed7/popup/README.md

 # Eventual Single-Purpose Elements

 There might come a time, sooner or later, where a new HTML element is desired which combines strong semantics and purpose-built behaviors.
 For example, a `<tooltip>` or `<listbox>` element.
 Those elements could be relatively easily built via the APIs proposed in this document.
-For example, a `<tooltip>` element could be defined to have role=tooltip, and could use the toplayer API for always-on-top rendering.
-It could define its default event handlers to perform light-dismiss and one-at-a-time management, via the same mechanisms described, e.g. [here](#bookmark=kix.v6oku3r2fwb4).
-In other words, these new elements could be explained in terms of the lower-level primitives being proposed for this API.
+For example, a `<tooltip>` element could be defined to have `role=tooltip` and `popup=hint`, and therefore re-use this Popup API for always-on-top rendering, one-at-a-time management, and light dismiss.
+In other words, these new elements could be *explained* in terms of the lower-level primitives being proposed for this API.